Bifidelity Parameter Estimation Using Conditional Diffusion Models: Numerical Experiments

 The quadratic nature of functions $h$ and $g$ implies that the target density should exhibit four equal modes centered at $(\pm\mu,\pm\sigma)$.
 We demonstrate our method's performance using two test cases with observations $\bm{y}_1 = [3.081 \ 0.658]^\top$ and $\bm{y}_2 = [1.462 \ 0.059]^\top$, corresponding to true parameters $\theta = [2\ 1]^\top$ and $\theta = [1.2 \ 0.3]^\top$, respectively.
-Figs.~\ref{fig:SDE_1} and \ref{fig:SDE_2} demonstrate the accuracy of our approach compared to MCMC sampling.
-For the MCMC comparison, we employ a surrogate model in the likelihood computation, specifically a single-layer fully connected neural network with 100 neurons.
+Figs.~\ref{fig:SDE_1} and \ref{fig:SDE_2} demonstrate the accuracy of our approach compared to MCMC and SMC sampling; for this comparison, we employ a surrogate model in the likelihood computation, specifically a kernel regression estimator with a Gaussian kernel with a bandwidth selection of $10^{-4}$.
 This surrogate is trained on $201 \times 201$ samples from the parameter domain $\Gamma$, using $\Delta\mu = \Delta \sigma = 0.1$ spatial resolution and the high-fidelity simulation with $N_{\rm MC} = 10,000$.
-The MCMC implementation uses 10 walkers restricted to the identified refined region for each example.
-The figures clearly show that our score-based method successfully captures the expected four-fold symmetry of the modes, while MCMC struggles to identify this symmetric structure in the posterior distribution.
-The computational efficiency of our approach is summarized in Table~\ref{tab::SDE_table}, which presents wall-clock times for both methods.
-The results demonstrate that our method achieves significant computational savings for posterior sampling, while maintaining accuracy in sampling from the target posterior distribution.
+The figures clearly show that our score-based method successfully captures the expected four-fold symmetry of the modes, while MCMC and SMC struggle to identify this symmetric structure in the posterior distribution.
+The computational efficiency of our approach is summarized in Table~\ref{tab::SDE_table}, which presents an example of wall-clock times for $\bm{y}_1$.
+The results demonstrate that our method achieves computational savings for posterior sampling, while maintaining accuracy in sampling from the target posterior distribution.
+This point is further illustrated in Figure~\ref{fig:sde_comp}, demonstrating the computational advantage of first employing the low-fidelity solver and generative model, as compared to running the generative process directly with the high-fidelity simulation prior data in the baseline procedure.